 The hundreds of regulations that govern different types of data are complex to understand, time-consuming to apply and laborious to maintain.
 Why not let a cloud storage service provider do the heavy lifting when it comes to compliance?
 A good provider operates in full compliance with all applicable regulations, so you don’t have to worry about incurring violations.

 The advantages of storing data in the cloud are hard to ignore, but what are the disadvantages of online storage?
 These are the top five concerns companies have about transitioning to the cloud.

 1. Understanding the Costs

-Though cloud can help reduce costs in some areas, it is important to make sure that when you move to Cloud it truly makes sense.
+Though the cloud can help reduce costs in some areas, it is important to make sure that when you move to the cloud, it truly makes sense.
 It is important to put a proper plan in place and look at all systems within the organization.
 The key is to do an analysis of the systems and group them into two categories.
-These two categories are systems that should be moved to cloud and which systems should remain on-premise.
+These two categories are systems that should be moved to the cloud and which systems should remain on-premises.
 Once this is determined, you can set a budget for the initiative.

-Moving from on-premise servers to Cloud data centers is usually an easy process for your organization.
-Though this is the case, moving to another Cloud supplier or back to an on-premise server is not as easy.
-This process can actually get quite expensive and the terms can often favor the Cloud supplier.
-Before deciding to enter into a contract with a supplier, make sure to ask the question and understand the process for moving workloads out of the Cloud supplier data center.
+Moving from on-premises servers to cloud data centers is usually an easy process for your organization.
+Though this is the case, moving to another cloud supplier or back to an on-premises server is not as easy.
+This process can actually get quite expensive, and the terms can often favor the cloud supplier.
+Before deciding to enter into a contract with a supplier, make sure to ask the question and understand the process for moving workloads out of the cloud supplier data center.
 It is critical to cover the timelines, fines, and process.